lucasrochagit/api-quality-with-sonar-qube/README.md

     imports: [
         ConfigModule.forRoot(), // config used to load environment variables TypeOrmModule.forRoot({
-            type: 'sqlite', // type of database used on typeorm
+            type: 'sqlite', // name of database used
-            database: '.database/nest-api-with-sonar-qube.db', // database path
+            database: '.database/nest-api-with-sonar-qube.db', // database path (only for sqlite)
             autoLoadEntities: true, // load all entities defined in another modules
             synchronize: true, // sync tables with entity definitions automatically (for dev purposes) }),